LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

     4. Choose the ADB option and connect the Meta Quest 3 to your computer (If not connected already).
     5. Magnet AXIOM will scan for devices and prompt you to choose one from the list.

-      If the device is not listed, you may need to authorize the connection on the device.
+      If the device is not listed, you may need to authorise the connection on the device.
 Check the device screen for a prompt to allow USB debugging.

       ![The device should appear something like this.](/img/docs/magnet_adb.png)
       <figcaption>*The device should appear something like this.*</figcaption>